ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 retrieve an OLD program in order to continue working on it.

 Finally, the computer asks for the name of your problem.
 You type any six letters, digits, or characters that you wish.
-If you are retrieving an (JLD program, you must be careful to type the problem name exactly as you typed it originally.
+If you are retrieving an OLD program, you must be careful to type the problem name exactly as you typed it originally.